Monetary Authority of Singapore

-The Monetary Authority of Singapore or (MAS), is the central bank and financial regulatory authority of Singapore.
+The Monetary Authority of Singapore (MAS), is the central bank and financial regulatory authority of Singapore.
 It administers the various statutes pertaining to money, banking, insurance, securities and the financial sector in general, as well as currency issuance and manages the foreign-exchange reserves.
 It was established in 1971 to act as the banker to and as a financial agent of the Government of Singapore.

 The body is duly accountable to the Parliament of Singapore through the Minister-in-charge, who is also the Incumbent Chairman of the central bank.
-In May 2025 the fund had US$629 billion in assets under management.

 History

 The Monetary Authority of Singapore (MAS) was founded on with authority to regulate and supervise banking and finance in Singapore.
 It coexisted with the Board of Commissioners of Currency, Singapore established in 1967 to issue the city-state's currency, with which it eventually merged in 2002.
 Prior its establishment, its roles were performed by various government departments and agencies.
 The acronym MAS resembles mas, the word for 'gold' in Malay, Singapore's national language—although the acronym is pronounced with each of its initial letters.

 During the COVID-19 pandemic, MAS brought forward its bi-annual meeting from some time in April to 30 March.
 The MAS decided to ease the Singapore dollar's appreciation rate to zero percent, as well as adjust the policy band downwards, the first such move since the 2008 financial crisis.
 This marks the first time the MAS had taken these two measures together.

 Unlike many central banks around the world, the MAS is not independent from the Singapore Government—the MAS is under the purview of the Prime Minister's Office (PMO); chairmen of the MAS were either former or incumbent Minister for Finance.
 Some includes the former Prime Ministers or the current Deputy Prime Ministers.